nimarafati/workshop-genome_annotation/labs/functional_annotation.md

 module load InterProScan
 interproscan.sh -i maker_final.faa -t p -dp -pa -appl Pfam,ProDom-2006.1,SuperFamily-1.75 --goterms --iprlookup
 ```
-This analyse will fail.
+This analysis will fail.

 :question:Why?
 What is the error message displaying?

-If you did not have a look at the maker_final.faa, please have look and find a solution to
-make interproscan run.
+If you did not have a look at the maker_final.faa, please have a look and find a solution to make interproscan run.

 :bulb:***TIP*** : ```gff3_sp_extract_sequences.pl --help```